RaspberryPiFoundation/minecraft-whack-a-block/en/index.md

 ### Hint 4
 {: .hint-heading #hint-8 }
 Have a look at this video showing you how to save the players positon.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/dd_tMc455Rc" frameborder="0" allowfullscreen></iframe>

 {: .hint-content .hint-8}

+## Switching the blocks.

+Now that you have a gameboard for the player to use, you need to create the logic for the game itself.

-1. To give the player a warning that the game is about to start, post a couple of messages to the chat window and put a delay into the program using `sleep(seconds)`:
+1. To give the player a warning that the game is about to start, post a couple of messages to the chat window and put a delay into the program using `sleep(seconds)`.
+The following code can be placed into your program after the initial gameboard has been created.

 	~~~ python
 	mc.postToChat("Get ready ...")